Alexander Poskrebyshev: Personality

 When Stalin first hired Poskrebyshev, he reputedly told him: "Poskrebyshev you have a frightful look about you.
 You'll terrify people."
 But according to Lavrentiy Beria's son Sergo, "Actually this man's appearance was more comical than frightening.
 He was a narrow-shouldered dwarf.
 When he sat at the table you could only see his head.
 Dreadfully ugly, he resembled a monkey."
 Alexander Barmine, who first met Poskrebyshev in 1923, described him as "a roly-poly, red-cheeked baldish little man ... (who) grew in importance and pomposity during the fifteen years that I knew him."
-Khrushchev called Poskrebyshev "Stalin's faithful dog, and wrote that by 1952:
+Khrushchev called Poskrebyshev "Stalin's faithful dog", and wrote that by 1952:

 Everyone knew exactly who Poskrebyshev was and feared and avoided him.
 He wasn't a stupid man, but he had accumulated so much power that he had started putting on airs.
 He behaved haughtily with everyone and downright despicably with any member of the Praesidium who had fallen out of Stalin's favour.
 He used to snarl viciously at Molotov and Mikoyan, for instance, when they fell from grace.
 Poskrebyshev could be unbearably offensive.

 In literature

-Poskrebyshev appears as a character in Aleksandr Solzhenitsyn's novel, In the First Circle, where he is described as "having the soul of an officer's batman.
+Poskrebyshev appears as a character in Aleksandr Solzhenitsyn's novel, In the First Circle, where he is described as "having the soul of an officer's batman", and wrote that: